Master of Companion Animal Clinical Science

 Specialisation in Companion Animal Neurology

-The Companion Animal Neurology specialisation is a 2-year specialisation track consisting of 3 course modules and a master's project.
-The programme has a strong focus on advancing the participants understanding of pathogenesis, diagnostic options, therapeutic possibilities and disease control with regard to conditions affecting the central and peripheral nervous system of animals.
+This specialisation has a strong focus on advancing the participants understanding of pathogenesis, diagnostic options, therapeutic possibilities, and disease control regarding conditions affecting the central and peripheral nervous system of animals.

 - Workshops on the clinical neurological examination and lesion localization